keithradford/terminal-chess/README.md

-# Console Snake
+# Terminal Chess

-This is a simple version of the game snake made using Java, played in a terminal.
-This project served as practice with object-oriented programming and general programming practices.
+The game of chess using much of the logic from one of my first programming projects, [Java Console Snake](https://github.com/keithradford/Java-Console-Snake).

-This was one of my first projects after learning how to code, thus I have plans to revisit this to make improvements and implement better practices.
+As mentioned, Java Console Snake was one of my first projects after learning how to code, thus the project itself is quite messy.
+The goal of this project is to capture the idea of making a game with Java played through the terminal, but with a more feasible game, chess.

-### TO DO:

-- Clean up code.
-- Game over when snake collides with itself
-- Stop food from sometimes spawning where the snake is, causing there to be no food
-- Improve scoring system
-- Make custom board sizes

-### FUTURE CONSIDERATIONS:

-- Implement "AI" mode which determines all moves ahead of time and iterates through them similar to Battlesnake.
-- Implement UI